mdrakibhasanrc/Identify-low-converting-devices/README.md

 ### How to Use This Query Template

- Adjust Date Range: Modify the start_date and end_date values to analyze a different period.
+i)  Adjust Date Range: Modify the start_date and end_date values to analyze a different period.

- Use Your Own GA4 Dataset: Replace the sample dataset with your actual Google Analytics BigQuery export.
+ii) Use Your Own GA4 Dataset: Replace the sample dataset with your actual Google Analytics BigQuery export.

+iii)  Run the query to generate insights.

+iv)  Analyze the results and take data-driven actions.

-Customize Metrics:
+### Customize Metrics:

-Want to track average order value (AOV)?
+i) Want to track average order value (AOV)?
 Add AVG(ecommerce.purchase_revenue).

-Need to measure session duration?
+ii) Need to measure session duration?
 Use AVG(event_bundle_sequence_id).